 The globin gene superfamily as a model system

-A second area of research is geared towards understanding the role of gene duplication and whole-genome duplication in the evolution of key physiological innovations.
+A third area of research is geared towards understanding the role of gene duplication and whole-genome duplication in the evolution of key physiological innovations.
 Gene duplication is thought to play an extremely important role in the evolution of novel protein and pathway functions.
 However, there is still much debate about the specific evolutionary mechanisms that are responsible for the initial retention and subsequent functional divergence of duplicated genes.
 The globin gene superfamily is an ideal model system for investigating these issues because it is one of the most intensively studied multigene families from the standpoint of molecular genetics and phylogenetic history.
 The globin gene families also provide an excellent example of the kind of physiological versatility that can be attained through functional and regulatory divergence of duplicated genes that encode different subunit polypeptides of the same multimeric protein.
 For example, in jawed vertebrates, different hemoglobin isoforms have been optimized for oxygen transport under the vastly different physiological conditions encountered during the embryonic, fetal, and adult stages of development.
 We are currently integrating comparative genomic analyses with experimental studies of protein function to investigate the evolution and functional diversification of the globin protein superfamily in the animal kingdom.
 This work involves a close collaboration with Federico G. Hoffmann (Mississippi State University) and Juan C. Opazo (Universidad Austral de Chile).

 National Geographic Explorer Award (NGS-68495R-20, 2020)